cosmos/testnets/isle/day-4.md

-# ISLE Day 4: Mainnet chains preview
+# May 16.
+ISLE Day 4: Mainnet chains preview

 For day 4, we will launch two consumer chains that we expect to arrive in mainnet shortly after PSS becomes available in mainnet.